 Labor is also included in the total quote, and reflects the average window installation cost across the US.
 Your local prices will vary depending on the contractor you hire and local economic conditions.

 How much does it cost to replace windows?Typically, homeowners spend $575-1,050 on a single window, depending on the material used, complexity of installation and other features of the window.
 Thus, replacing 10 windows costs $5,750 - 10,050.

 It is possible to install windows for a lot less as well.
 For example a single hung vinyl window from Crestline Select 250 Series costs around $395 installed.

-Keep in mind, that while vinyl windows are considered to be budget quality and therefore economically priced, there are also expensive vinyl windows out there, which are much better made.
+Keep in mind, that while vinyl windows are considered to be budget quality, there are also expensive vinyl windows out there, which are much better made.

 For example, Pella 350 Series vinyl windows can cost up to $800 each depending on the type of window you select.
 Windows in this series boast an Energy Star Most Efficient Windows in 2018 rating, more durable vinyl material, and triple pane glass.

 If you are looking for premium windows, wood is a top choice.
-Wood windows start at $635 each and can cost up to $2,000+.
-Windows made of premium wood, such as cherry or mahogany will cost at least 30% more.
-Anderson is one of most popular and recognized brands for wood windows.
+Prices for wood windows start at $635 each and can go up to $2,000+.
+Windows made of premium wood, such as cherry or mahogany cost at least $950.
+Anderson is one of most popular and recognized wood window brands.

-Professional installation charges for a single window range from $130-240.
-Most pros charge about $175 per window.
-However, installing high end systems, such as bay windows will cost significantly more.
-Expect to pay $450-700 for installation alone.
+Professional installation charges for a single window range from $130 to $240.
+Most window installers charge $175 per window.
+However, installing high end systems, such as bay windows will cost at least $450-700.

 |single hung||double hung||sliding||bay & bow, etc|